 Signs to Look for in a Battering Personality

 1. Possessiveness : At the beginning of a relationship, an abuser may say that jealousy (actually possessiveness) is a sign of love.
 Possessiveness has nothing to do with love.
 It is a sign of lack of trust.
-The abuser may question his partner about who she talks to, accuse her of flirting, or keep her from spending time with family, friends, or children.
-As the possessiveness progresses, he may call her frequently during the day or drop by unexpectedly.
-He may refuse to let her work for fear she’ll meet someone else, or even engage in behaviors such as checking her car mileage or asking friends to watch her.
+The abuser may question their partner about who she/he talks to, accuse her of flirting, or keep her/him from spending time with family, friends, or children.
+As the possessiveness progresses, they may call her/him frequently during the day or drop by unexpectedly.
+The abuser may refuse to let her/him work for fear they meet someone else, or even engage in behaviors such as checking car mileage or asking friends to watch them.

 2. Controlling Behavior : At first the batterer will say this behavior is due to his concern for her safety, her need to use her time well, or her need to make good decisions.
 He will be angry if the woman is “late” coming back from the store or an appointment; he will question her closely about where she went and who she talked with.
 As this behavior progresses, he may not let the woman make personal decisions about the house, her clothing, or even going to church.
 He may keep all the money or even make her ask permission to leave the house or room.